 A kidney or renal transplant is a surgical procedure where a diseased (non-functioning) kidney is replaced with a healthy kidney from a donor.

-Kidney transplant is associated with a lower risk of death, fewer dietary restrictions and a better quality of life.
+A kidney transplant is associated with a lower risk of death, fewer dietary restrictions, and a better quality of life.

 The common causes of end-stage renal disease are diabetes, high blood pressure, and autoimmune diseases.